- Vermont in Winter: Things to Do & Places to Visit (2024) ❄️ - November 28, 2023

 Hilton Garden Inn Burlington Downtown

 One of the best hotels in Burlington, VT for a great value is the Hilton Garden Inn.
 This hotel may have the best location so far.
-It’s just a hop, skip, and jump from Church Street, and very close to City Hall Park, American Flatbread, and one of our favorite coffee shops, Onyx Tonics.
+It’s just a hop, skip, and jump from Church Street, and very close to City Hall Park, American Flatbread, and one of my favorite coffee shops, Onyx Tonics.
 This is the ideal accommodation choice for a person who wants to go out in the evenings downtown.